-Each year, Audubon Center in Greenwich participates in this annual tradition to monitor winter bird populations throughout the United States and Canada.
+Each year, Greenwich Audubon Center participates in this annual tradition to monitor winter bird populations throughout the United States and Canada.
 Teams of birders head out on a predetermined date in December to count as many individual birds as possible in our count area in a 24-hour period.
 Our count area is known as the "Greenwich-Stamford Count Circle."

 For more information, to join an organized Greenwich CBC team, or to confirm of your home or counting site is within the Greenwich-Stamford 15-mile wide count circle, contact Ted Gilman at 203-930-1353 or email.

 About the Christmas Bird Count

-The Christmas Bird Count (CBC) is the longest running Community Science project in the world.
-Started in 1899 as a way of encouraging people to count birds instead of shoot them, the CBC takes place each year from mid-December to early January when thousands of volunteer birders contribute to the long-term study of early winter bird populations across North America.
+The Christmas Bird Count (CBC) is the longest-running Community Science project in the world.
+Started in 1899 as a way of encouraging people to count birds instead of shooting them, the CBC takes place each year from mid-December to early January when thousands of volunteer birders contribute to the long-term study of early winter bird populations across North America.
 Count captains in each local area coordinate volunteers for their respective "count circles," and count birds (both number of species and number of individuals) throughout a 24-hour period.